ibexa/documentation-user/README.md

 # Ibexa DXP User Documentation

-This repository is the source for the [user documentation for Ibexa DXP](https://doc.ezplatform.com/projects/userguide/en/latest), a digital experience platform that is based on the Symfony Full Stack Framework in PHP.
+This repository is the source for [user documentation for Ibexa DXP](https://doc.ezplatform.com/projects/userguide/en/latest), a digital experience platform that is based on the Symfony Full Stack Framework in PHP.

 # Resources